Burns & Wilcox Limited (“Burns & Wilcox”, “we”, “our” or “us”) are committed to protecting your personal data and complying with data protection laws.

 3. Sharing and safeguarding your personal data

 All personal data supplied to us is stored on secure servers and only accessed and used in line with our data protection policies and procedures.
 Your personal data will only be accessed by our employees or authorised third parties who require the information for their business purposes.
-In some instances, we may share your personal data with our associated companies, insurers or service providers in countries outside of the European Economic Area (“EEA”) where data protection laws may not offer the same level of protection as within the EEA.
+In some instances, we may share your personal data with our associated companies, insurers or service providers in countries outside of the UK or European Economic Area (“EEA”) where data protection laws may not offer the same level of protection as within the UK and EEA.
 In any circumstance where it is necessary to share your personal data with a third party, there are strict contractual agreements in place to ensure the security and confidentiality of your personal data and

 - Our group companies